dplochcoder/HollowKnight.BugPrince/README.md

 Bug Prince can be played with ItemSync, allowing multiple players to share choices within the same world.
 Since different choices made at the same time could cause _conflicts_, Bug Prince uses a 'host' model to resolve them.

 Whoever is the first player to join the ItemSync room (first in the names list) is permanently deemed the host for the save; whomever has the strongest internet connection should likely be the host.
-The host will always be able to choose transitions, but other players will be unable to if they can't speak to the host.
+The host will always be able to choose transitions, but other players will be unable to if they lose connection to the ItemSync server _or_ if the host loses connection to the ItemSync server.

 #### Resource Sharing